USMLE Step 1: Everything You Need to Know as You Prepare

 A major advantage of this exam is the flexibility that it provides for self-directed breaks.
 This lets you plan and practice your test-taking pace, and know that it can be applied during the real exam.
 Bring extra food for breaks!
 A tactic I used to use was to buy three bagels with my favorite toppings to store in my testing locker.
 Each of the three breaks I planned for was bagel time – nothing better than a little comfort food and carbo-loading mid-exam.
 Everyone relaxes differently, but definitely give some thought as to how you’ll break.
 With seven fast-paced blocks, everyone will deal with test fatigue of some sort.

-How Many Questions are on the Exam?
+How Many Questions are on Step 1?

 A total of 280 questions are on the exam.
 This total includes non-scored “experimental” questions, which are not distinguished from the scored official questions.
 The exact number of unscored questions is not disclosed by the USMLE, although it has been speculated that roughly 25% of each exam is experimental (or 80 questions per test) .
 Experimental questions are being benchmarked for future iterations of the test, and are therefore not calculated into your exam score.
 That means that you shouldn’t fret if you don’t know the answer to every question – maybe that one was experimental!